Watercolor Pinecone Impressions

 • Brown – Burnt Umber and Paynes Gray

 At times I let these colors blend and then I did a little splatter with Alizarin Crimson.
-I was beginning to get my flow back and then the weekend came.
+I was beginning to get my vibe back and then the weekend came.

-I spent another afternoon painting feeling less than thrilled with my results.
-I could sense that something was holding me back and I was unable to figure out what.
+Days later I spent another afternoon painting feeling less than thrilled with my results.
+I could sense that something was holding me back.

-So, I took a step back and looked at what I had painted.
-I could see the struggles an knew that painting through December would be a continuation of pinecone impressions.
+So, I stepped away and looked at what I had painted.
+I could see the struggles and knew that painting through December would be a continuation of pine cones.

 Carole West